 When was the sewer system last pumped?

 When time to sell a house with a private sewer system, you will need to know the date the last time it was pumped out.
 Generally, the system should be pumped every 3 to 5 years depending on how many people live in the house and the tank size.
-If it has been longer than that, Environmental Services will require that the system be pumped out prior to issuing a permit.
+If it has been longer than 2 or 3 years, Environmental Services will require that the system be pumped out prior to issuing a permit.
+In St. Tammany, licensed haulers like Honey Dippers or Cooper Septic Service can help.

 Type of Discharge